BlancoLanda/LandasRLTracker/README.md

 Landa's RL Tracker displays the following information inside a console:
 - Initially, a list of the playlists where you are have an MMR number assigned, with the following information for each playlist:
-  * Playlist name (1s, 2s, 3s, ...)
+  * Playlist name (1s, 2s, 3s, ...).
-  * MMR
+  * MMR.
-  * Rank name and division for each playlist
+  * Rank name and division for each playlist.
-  * Total games played
+  * Total games played.

 ![Image](https://i.imgur.com/femzy6F.png)